Taking a career break once the pandemic has subsided

 Why do people take a career break or sabbatical?

 The world’s a big place and sometimes the two-week holiday isn’t going to cut it.
 You might want to spend more time exploring and opt for a few months off work.
+That seems a long way off just now but travel won’t be on hold forever and things could change very fast.

 You may be studying for a Master’s degree and need time off to focus on that.
 It could be related to your job and help with promotions or it could be something completely different.
 If you’ve always wanted to become a crime writer, then why not take a year off to learn the tricks of the trade and put pen to paper.